-It’s especially hard now to skip the bubbles but it’s proven carbonated drinks make you bloat.
+It’s especially hard now to skip the bubbles but carbonated drinks make you bloat.
 Planning to wear a tight dress or buckle that belt tightly?
 Skip the bubbles!
-That includes Diet Coke and sparkling water, yes.
+That includes Diet Coke and sparkling water too.
 These kind of drinks do nothing for your digestion, and it’s better to avoid them as much as possible.

 Drink lukewarm water

 Avoid drinking cold water.
-Drink water that’s at least room temperature.
-Drink one cup before your meal to avoid overeating.
+Drink water that’s at room temperature.
+Drink one glass before your meal to avoid overeating.
 Usually it is recommended to not drink anything between bites and after your meal, but if you do, make sure your drink is not ice cold!

 Drink ginger tea

 Try drinking small sips of ginger tea (avoid adding sugar and honey).

 Making fresh ginger tea is super simple.
 Boil some water in a pan and add some sliced or grated ginger.
 Leave it to simmer for at least 10 minutes to get a strong tea.
 You need to boil ginger to really get the health benefits from it; just adding hot water and ginger to your cup won’t be as effective.
 For one cup I would use a piece of ginger at least the size of your thumb nail.

 Eating a teaspoon of fennel seeds after your meal will also help cure indigestion.
 They are a bit crunchy to eat like that, but it’s very effective.
 And you get a fresh breath.
 Bonus!

 Walk it off